So, you want a new table tennis table? You’re in the right place.

 You have to make room not only for the table tennis table, but also for the players!
 More room is needed where the players stand, at the ends of the table than at the sides, but you’ll still need plenty of space all around the table.

-If you’re having a full-size table, you’ll need a space that’s at least 15 feet wide and 23 feet long (around 4.5 metres by 7 metres).
+If you’re having a full-size table, you’ll need a space that’s at least 15 feet wide and 23 feet long (around 4.5 meters by 7 meters).

 Make sure you measure the space where you’ll be keeping your table before making a purchase and allow at least 3 feet extra for each side, and 6 feet at each end.
 If space is tight, you can opt for a midsize table to save room, or have an outdoor table that can be used on lawn or anywhere else you’ve got room outside.